houzanme1/valid-records/README.md

 { "_ID": "22", "ROW": "5", "LRB": "L+R+X", "XYZ": "b" }
 ```

-We can pipe these records to `validate-ndj` and check to see if any records fail to meet our specified field constraints ([`rec.constraints.js`](rec.constaints.js)):
+We can pipe these records to `valid-records` and check to see if any records fail to meet our specified field constraints ([`rec.constraints.js`](rec.constaints.js)):

-    xlsx2ndj --sheet=Transcript sample.xlsx | \
+    parse-xl --sheet=Transcript sample.xlsx | \
-      validate-ndj --constraints=rec.constraints.js
+        valid-records --constraints=rec.constraints.js

 This outputs ...